wavesjs/waves-lfo/README.md

 A `graph` of `lfo` modules can process data streams online (i.e. processing data from audio inputs or event sources) as well as offline (e.g. iterating over recorded data) depending on the used `source` and `sink` modules.
 Many of the operator modules provided by the library (e.g. filters, signal statistics) can also be used for processing data using an alternative API without the `lfo` formalism.

-The library exposes two main entry points, `waves-lfo/client` and `waves-lfo/node`, respectively providing modules to be used in a browser or in a _Node.js_ environment.
-This allows for adapting the library to virtually any context and platform by providing adequate `source` and `sink` modules.
+The library exposes two main entry points, `waves-lfo/client` and `waves-lfo/node`, that respectively provide modules to be used in a browser or in a _Node.js_ environment.
+This architecture allows for adapting the library to virtually any context and platform by only providing adequate `source` and `sink` modules.

 The library provides three namespaces:
 - **`source`** modules produce streams and propagate their properties (i.e. `frameRate`, `frameType`, etc.) through the graph.